 Saw this one evening when I was out for a late walk.
 Came back a few nights later with my camera.
 Liked the shadows with differing density caused by different street lights, which are the only light sources.

 As a photographer.
 I photograph all kinds of things, including things others wouldn’t necessarily think were interesting or workable subjects for pictures.
-But seeing how the light falls on some ordinary object, or scene, or something that we use or interact with regularly, can yield some of the most interesting pictures.
-We are aware enough of the objects within the spaces that we live in navigate around them, find them, use them.
+But seeing how the light falls on some ordinary object or scene, or really noticing something that we use or interact with regularly, can yield some of the most interesting pictures.
+We are aware enough of the objects we live with to navigate around them, to find them, and to use them as we need to.
 But that doesn’t mean we really see them.

-When the pictures work, they can be among the most satisfying images I make.
+When these pictures work, they can be among the most satisfying images I make.

 The shape of the brown oak leaf on the green pavement of a tennis court, photographed in winter after a light snow that had melted on this surface, just looked right for an image.
 Not sure what it's saying.
 It seems out of place.
 It is out of place.
 Maybe the point is as simple as that.

-There's nothing here, just a pile of windblown dust and plant debris.
-Yet the wind left this shape, which seems kind of designed for something so random.
+There's nothing here, just a pile of windblown dust and plant debris that settled in a doorway.
+Yet the wind left this shape, which seems so much to have been designed for something so random.